 With the option of exclusively hiring the entire beach cove for your wedding day, could you even picture a more beautiful and romantic place to get married?
 Lusty Glaze is perfect whatever the weather, with the ability to accommodate summer boho weddings and cosy winter celebrations.
 Finish your day off by staying in the cottage on the beach – it’s the cutest way to start off your honeymoon.

-49. Fox & Hound Country Hotel and Treetops Treehouse – Chulmleigh, Devon
+49. Fox & Hounds Country Hotel and Treetops Treehouse – Chulmleigh, Devon

 This unusual wedding venue really is something else.
-The Treetops Treehouse is a charming hideaway that can host just an intimate 10 people for a wedding.
+The Treetops Treehouse is a charming hideaway that can host just 10 people for an intimate wedding.
 It’s the perfect spot for an elopement or can be used as a luxury honeymoon retreat.
-There’s a fab hotel adjoining it if you want a bigger wedding.
+Plus, there’s a fab hotel adjoining it if you want a bigger wedding.